 SWAT Literature Database Readme

 The database is an outgrowth of the “SWAT review article” that was published in Trans.
-ASABE in 2007 (Gassman et al., 2007), that can be accessed via a link at https://swat.tamu.edu/publications/ (Comprehensive review of SWAT model article).
+ASABE in 2007 (Gassman et al., 2007), that can be accessed at https://swat.tamu.edu/publications/ (Comprehensive review of SWAT model article).
 Gassman et al (2014) provides a more in-depth description of the types of studies included, database structure, search options and other details (data provided in that article were based on a total of 1,700 articles recorded in the database at that time).
+At some point I hope to publish a study that provides a more detailed overview of the literature database.

-Dr. Raghavan Srinivasan (Spatial Sciences Lab., Texas A&M University, College Station, TX) provided the initial inspiration for the database.
-Mr. Curtis Balmer, Center for Agricultural and Rural Development (CARD), Iowa State University (ISU), created and maintained the on-line database from 2009 through the middle of 2022.
-The majority of the citation data uploaded to the database has been performed by a number of ISU undergraduate students.
+Dr. Raghavan Srinivasan provided the initial inspiration for the database.
+Mr. Curtis Balmer, Center for Agricultural and Rural Development (CARD), Iowa State University (ISU), created and maintained the on-line database from 2009 through the middle of 2022 (until his untimely death).
+The majority of the citation data uploading to the database has been performed by several ISU undergraduate students.
 Others have contributed uploaded citation data including several dozen database users.

-Beyond journal articles, peer-reviewed book chapters and other articles are not included, even though some of those may be of equal or superior quality to some comparable journal articles (we can’t keep track of everything).
-Also, thousands of SWAT-related articles or reports exist in the so-called “grey literature” (Wikipedia, 2023) which are also excluded from the database.
+Beyond journal articles, peer-reviewed book chapters and other articles are not included, even though some of those may be of equal or superior quality to some comparable journal articles.
+Also, thousands of SWAT-related articles or reports exist in the so-called “grey literature” (Wikipedia, 2023b) which are also excluded from the database.
 These documents encompass government reports, conference articles, etc., including hundreds of SWAT-related studies in SWAT conference proceedings alone (SWAT, 2023).

 The majority of studies included in the SWAT Literature Database have been written in English although some are written in other languages; e.g., Chinese, Korean, Portuguese, Spanish, Farsi, German.
 In addition, most of the studies included in the database describe some type of specific application of the standard SWAT model.
-However, other types of studies have been entered in the database including: (1) applications of modified SWAT models, (2) review studies focused either on SWAT or comparisons of SWAT with other models, (3) studies that describe data and/or component development directly relevant to SWAT users, and (4) a limited set of studies which describe key predecessor or related models (Gassman et al., 2014).
+However, other types of studies have been entered in the database including: (1) applications of modified SWAT models, (2) review studies focused either on SWAT or comparisons of SWAT with other models, (3) studies that describe data and/or component development directly relevant to SWAT users, (4) studies which describe key predecessor or related models (Gassman et al., 2014), and (5) literature citation or bibliometric studies.

 Finally, please also submit any comments or suggestions you have regarding the database using the “Contact Database Staff” option.
 We will try to quickly correct any errors, typos, etc. that anyone finds.
-We will also consider other requests but can’t promise for sure that we will be able to act on them, especially since we currently do not have an expert programmer to work on the different database functions, etc.
+We will also consider other requests but can’t promise that we will be able to act on them, depending on the extent of effort needed and whether the requested change is consistent with the structure and goals of the database.

 Sincerely,